reddytocode/reddytocode/README.md

 ### Hi there 👋

+- 😄 I'm Reddy Tintaya (Reddy -> ready xD )
+- 🔭 I’m currently working as a FullStack developer focused on the backend side

 <!--
 **reddytocode/reddytocode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.